example42/puppetguide-slides/_slides/Using_Puppet/Commands.md

 # Using the Puppet command

-Puppet has different subcommands for different purproses.
+Puppet has different subcommands for different purposes.
 It's possible to add seamlessly new commands using the **face** interface.

-    puppet help
+Here's a sample output from Puppet 6, other versions might have slightly different subcommands, but the most important ones have been there since early times.

     Usage: puppet <subcommand> [options] <action> [options]

-    Available subcommands: (here shown the most used ones)
+    Available subcommands:

+    Common:
         agent             The puppet agent daemon
         apply             Apply Puppet manifests locally
-    ca                Local Puppet Certificate Authority management.
-    cert              Manage certificates and requests
         config            Interact with Puppet's settings.
+        help              Display Puppet help.
+        lookup            Interactive Hiera lookup
+        module            Creates, installs and searches for modules on the Puppet Forge. resource          The resource abstraction layer shell

+    Specialized:
-    describe          Display help about resource types
+        catalog           Compile, save, view, and convert catalogs. describe          Display help about resource types
         device            Manage remote network devices
         doc               Generate Puppet references
-    facts             Retrieve and store facts.
+        epp               Interact directly with the EPP template parser/renderer. facts             Retrieve and store facts.
-    master            The puppet master daemon
-    module            Creates, installs and searches for modules on the Puppet Forge. node              View and manage node definitions.
+        filebucket        Store and retrieve files in a filebucket generate          Generates Puppet code from Ruby definitions. node              View and manage node definitions.
         parser            Interact directly with the parser.
-    resource          The resource abstraction layer shell
+        plugin            Interact with the Puppet plugin system. script            Run a puppet manifests as a script without compiling a catalog ssl               Manage SSL keys and certificates for puppet SSL clients strings           Generate Puppet documentation with YARD.

 # Puppet operational modes